SPHewitt/OpenFPCI/README.md

 Prerequisites:

-* OpenMPI: Version 1.6.5 and 1.8.8 have been tested.
+* OpenMPI: Version 1.6.5  has been tested.
-* GCC compilers: gcc 4.x to 5.x have been tested.
+* GCC compilers: gcc 4.x  have been tested.

 ```
 cd OpenFPCI